Eastern South Dakota, Minnesota, Iowa, and Eastern Nebraska

 Print out a simple bat mask template or simply freehand a bat shape with chalk on your felt.
 Either way, have fun with it!
 After all, a good attitude is contagious, pass it on to your child.

 With Halloween fast approaching, we hope we have given you some bat-tacular ideas to think over as the holiday festivities draw closer.
-From all of us here at Central Plains Bat Removal, we wish you a Happy Halloween.
+From all of us here at CP Bat Mitigationl, we wish you a Happy Halloween.

 Remember, bats are our friends.
 Call us today for your free quote!